Straw Dogs

 Story & Plot Summary: Straw Dogs

-Quick Plot Summary: Straw Dogs is a Thriller, Drama, Crime film that builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1971, Straw Dogs is a Thriller, Drama, Crime film directed by Sam Peckinpah.
+The narrative builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
+This summary provides a scannable look at the movie's central conflict involving Dustin Hoffman.

 Story Breakdown